89Juan/myFacebook/README.md

   ```

 #### 3. Run the APP
-Inside the folder `myFacebook`, on your command line make:
+On your command line, inside the folder `myFacebook`, make:
   ```
   npm install
   ```